 The U.S. Department of Health and Human Services says if you reach the age of 65 you will have a 70% chance of needing some type of Long Term Health Care service before you pass.
 A 2013 U.S. Senate Commission report says 44% of all those who are receiving Long Term Health Care services are under age 65.

-These things, experts note, should be kept in mind when planning for retirement and the costs of Long Term Health Care.
+These things, experts note, should be kept in mind when planning for retirement and the costs of long-term health care.
 Those costs are generally not paid for by health insurance or Medicarefor those 65 and older.
+Only Long-Term Care Insurance will pay for these costs but you must have a policy in place before your health changes, generally in your 40s or 50s.